What are Parabens & are Parabens in Makeup Safe?

 Other unsafe ingredients to avoid in cosmetic products

 Are parabens safe?
-Although the FDA nor the American Cancer Society have not released and official statement warning against paraben dangers, an increasing amount of scientific evidence suggests that consumers should stay away from parabens in skincare cosmetics and personal products.
+Although the FDA nor the American Cancer Society have not released and official statement warning against paraben dangers, an increasing amount of scientific evidence suggests that consumers should stay away from parabens in skincare cosmetics and personal products, which is why we highly recommend safe to use makeup with skin-friendly ingredients.

 But don’t stop there!
 Educate yourself on all the hazardous ingredients and toxic chemicals manufacturers sneak into their formulas so you can learn how (and why!) you should avoid them like the plague.
 Other big no-no’s on your ingredient list should include: